 Note: Placement in ENL courses is dependent on student scores on the New York State Identification Test for English Language Learners (NYSITELL) and/or the New York State English as a Second Language Achievement Test (NYSESLAT), student performance in the previous ENL course, and teacher recommendation.
-Each of these important indicators of student readiness are assessed by the Committee on Scheduling ELLs in making final determinations of student placement.
+Indicators of student readiness are considered by members of the ENL Department and Guidance in making final determinations of student placement.
 Students acquire language at different paces, so the progression of ENL courses is not always linear.
 For reference, New York State defines the progressive levels of English language learning as: Entering, Emerging, Transitioning, Expanding, or Commanding (Year 1 or Year 2).